 Career readiness and study abroad go hand-in-hand, making the Umbra Institute an ideal provider of selective unpaid and non-credit and credit-bearing internships in Italy.
-Students have the option to intern with each semester with Umbra, or during the summer session (post-spring semester) at the Institute and with local institutions in Perugia and the region of Umbria.
+Students have the option to intern each semester with Umbra, or during the summer session (post-spring semester) at the Institute, with local institutions in Perugia and the region of Umbria.

-Umbra internships that provide substantial opportunities to develop career readiness competencies, as defined by the U.S. National Association of Colleges and Employers (NACE).
-These enriching opportunities allow students to apply knowledge learned in the classroom as they engage in critical thinking, effective communication in an international work setting, collaborate on teams, apply technology in their field of interest, improve their intercultural fluency, identify career management goals, and utilize their skills in leadership and professionalism.
+Umbra internships provide substantial opportunities to develop career readiness competencies, as defined by the U.S. National Association of Colleges and Employers (NACE).
+These enriching opportunities allow students to apply knowledge learned in the classroom as they engage in critical thinking and effective communication in an international work setting, collaborate on teams, apply technology in their field of interest, improve their intercultural fluency, identify career management goals and utilize their skills in leadership and professionalism.

 The Institute staff reviews applicants carefully and matches the students’ needs and interests with the internships available.

-Students may submit a request for credit- and non-credit-bearing internship for a semester or longer at the Umbra Institute.
+Students may submit a request for credit- and non-credit-bearing internships for a semester or longer at the Umbra Institute.
 In both cases, students will work closely with Umbra staff and faculty in key functional areas.
 For-credit internships require tuition (see below) whilst non-credit-bearing internships have no fees and are not compensated, though the Institute may provide housing in Perugia for those who qualify.
 Qualified applicants will meet at least one of the following criteria: